>TOPICS

 The role of nonviolence in the independence struggle

 Sri Aurobindo Ghose’s nationalist polemics were (at least in the beginning) not directed against the Muslim minority.
 Many of his writings were rather responses to the orientalist discourse of the British colonial power.
-Aurobindo took a very different stance on the relationship between politics and spirituality than M. K. Gandhi.
+Aurobindo took a different stance on the relationship between politics and spirituality than M. K. Gandhi.
 Like Swami Vivekananda, he was convinced of India’s leading spiritual position.
 Above all, for him, liberation from the oppression of the British colonial power was the first step towards the spiritual liberation of India, and subsequently of the whole planet.

-The wolf and the lamb
+The Wolf and the Lamb

 Conflict is indeed not the final and ideal stage […].
 But as long as the principle of struggle prevails, one must face the lower law; it is fatal if one disarms in the middle of battle.
 The culture that abandons its living separateness, the civilization that neglects active self-defense, will be swallowed up, and the nation that lived through it will lose its soul and perish.
 8